 - Ethical investing - the application of morals, values or religious principles to investment selection, often using negative screening

 - Socially Responsible Investing (SRI) - sustainable or responsible investing are umbrella terms for investment strategies which consider companies’ ESG records in things like human rights, a sustainable supply chain, environmental stewardship, and gender diversity.

 - Impact investing - a subset of SRI that is less about negative screening and more about a proactive approach to investing in projects or businesses aiming to generate a positive social or environmental benefit as well as a financial return.

 - Environmental, Social and Corporate Governance (ESG) - takes environmental, social and corporate governance factors into account when analysing companies

 - Green investing - usually has an environmental focus.

 You’re probably wondering ‘how can I be sure the funds I’m investing in are ethical?’
 Sustainable investing is very popular right now, and to grab some of the money flowing in, some providers have been guilty of ‘greenwashing’.
 This is when fund providers slap an ‘ethical’, ‘sustainable’ or ‘green’ label on a fund when actually it isn’t really invested ethically at all, and still contains investments most investors would not want or expect to see in such a portfolio.

-The only way to be sure is to do your own research – you can find fund factsheets on provider’s own websites or on investment platforms, read them and look at the asset allocation in the fund – this is the split of how the money in the fund is invested.
+The only way to be sure is to do your own research – you can find fund factsheets on the provider’s own websites or on investment platforms, read them and look at the asset allocation in the fund – this is the split of how the money in the fund is invested.
 You should be able to see sector breakdowns and also the top 10 holdings which will show you individual stocks in the portfolio.
 This should give you a flavour of what’s in the fund.
 You can also contact the fund group directly for a more detailed breakdown, or ask your financial adviser.